micmejia/bible-dump/AMPC/Joel/Joel 1.md

-The word of the Lord that came to [^a]Joel the son of Pethuel.
+The word of the Lord that came to Joel the son of Pethuel.